 - Those who have started the checkout but haven’t completed an order.

 To motivate a user to proceed with order completion, you can offer a discount.
 Don’t forget to set a time restriction for a special offer, so you can play on FOMO.
+Pair that ad with an abandoned cart email sequence and you reach the same shopper in two places, for a fraction of what winning a brand new customer would cost.

 #9 Leveraging cross-selling and upselling opportunities